Is Donald Trump a bully who condones, encourages and inspires violence? He may

 Trump has said he'd like to punch protesters in the face and offered to pay the legal fees of supporters who did.
 His political rallies are frequently punctuated by his roar—'Get 'em out!'—when a dissenter starts chanting or raising a sign."
-Trump does not seem to believe in the constitutional rights of Americans to freedom of public assembly, free speech, and dissent.
+Trump does not seem to believe in the constitutional rights of Americans, which freedom of public assembly, freedom of speech, and freedom to dissent.
+Hell, Trump even said